Davidalimazo/templeHS-assessment-backend/README.md

 PORT=

-DATABASE=templedb
+DATABASE=

 USER=

 PASSWORD=

-create a postgres database with name templedb then fill the .env with your database credentials.
+create a postgres database then fill the .env with your database credentials.

 cd into the db folder then run [npm run db] to import the db migrations and to populate your db with the test data.